precice/precice.github.io/content/docs/installation/building-from-source/installation-source-finding.md

 ## Using directly from the binary directory

 It may not always be practical to reinstall preCICE repeatedly.
-This is especially the case for simultaneous development of preCICE and an adapter, or while profiling the internals.
+This is especially the case for simultaneous development of preCICE and an adapter or while profiling the internals.

 This method is discouraged as file layouts are fundamentally different, and we make **no** guarantees on keeping them consistent across releases.
 Hence, the only reliable methods for using preCICE from the binary directory require pkg-config or CMake.